 This month I’ve been working on “Memory Boxes.”

-During our research about reminiscence discussion groups, we also discovered that a popular online discussion group If You Grew Up in London Ontario, You Will Remember When…...(with 27,000 Facebook members) resulted in real-life friendships and regular group social activities and outings for older adults.
-In a light-hearted manner, the group also takes credit for one later-life marriage.
+About 67years ago, I helped launch an online reminiscence discussion group, If You Grew Up in London Ontario, You Will Remember When…...(currently with 27,000 Facebook members) resulting in real-life friendships and regular group social activities and outings for older adults.
+In a light-hearted manner, our group also takes credit for one later-life marriage.

 London Ontario residents can view the memory boxes and participate in lively, interactive, social reminiscence discussion groups during the month of January 2019

 Jan 9 – Cherryhill Branch 2pm to 3:30pm

 Jan 16 – Byron Branch, 7pm to 8:30pm

 Jan 23 – Crouch Branch, 7pm to 8:30pm